 For your info

-Great News: New Horizons the first mission to the explore Pluto and the Kuiper Belt and the mysterious worlds at the edge of our solar system is on its way.
+Great News: New Horizons is the first mission to the explore Pluto and the Kuiper Belt and the mysterious worlds at the edge of our solar system.

 Did you know?